mrdoge0/FuckYouDPI/README.md

 * TPWS is a tool that bypasses DPI for user-specified domains.
 Target domains are user-specified on FuckYouDPI too.

 ### Requirements
-* Android 8.1 Oreo or newer.
+* Android 10 Quince Tart or newer.
 * Magisk, KernelSU or APatch installed.
 * KsuWebUI (only for Magisk).